nightguarder/OpGL_Exercise/README.md

 * The result should draw a pixelated circle.
 * *I should fix the bug where theres pixel missing for each section not being drawn?*
 ![Exercise 2 image](result_circle.png)

+#### Exercise 3
+* Implement a visualization of an animated solar system.
+* The result should rotate the planets around the sun.